DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 > sclient.file.ls
 ```

-Wait util the upload progress reaches 100%, then you can proceed to the next step.
+Wait until the upload progress reaches 100%, then you can proceed to the next step.

 ### Step3.7.
 File Download